| | BUILDING PERSPECTIVES WITH LIMITED RESOURCES IN A RACE

 motivation are the principal factors in analyzing criminal behavior, and

-the same applies within the Cyber-Security realm.
+the Cyber-Security realm.
 It’s easy to get caught up in the technical

 aspects of a particular attack, and how an exploit might work.
 But don’t